robertlestak/conntest/README.md

 - `run_count`: The number of times to run the test
 - `client_delay_ns`: Optional client-side delay to introduce, in nanoseconds
 - `server_delay_ns`: Optional server-side delay to introduce, in nanoseconds
+- `upstream_endpoint`: Optional endpoint upstream to server, which server will `GET` on each client request
 - `data`: Optional data to send to the server.
 Default is `uuid`.

 ## Usage